Modar7/Fair_Transformer/README.md

 # Fair Classification via Transformer Neural Networks: Case Study of an Educational Domain.

-Original Implementation of the paper: [Fair Classification via Transformer Neural Networks: Case Study of an Educational Domain] by Modar Sulaiman, Kallol Roy.
+Original Implementation of the paper `to appear soon`.: [Fair Classification via Transformer Neural Networks: Case Study of an Educational Domain] by Modar Sulaiman, Kallol Roy.